MENSCH Microcomputer LED Blink

 From this picture the pin on the far right is pin 1 and is hooked up to the GND (black) wire of the cable. +5v is red and is connected to pin 3, TX (green) is hooked up to pin 4, and RX (white) is connected to pin 5.

 Update April 1, 2017: The picture above shows the MENSCH board in a breadboard hooked up to a CY7C199-35PC 32k SRAM chip that I got from Jameco.
 Pins 2 to 17 on the J4 connector of the MENSCH are A15 to A0 (the address bus) so to connect the MENSCH to the SRAM pins A14 to A0 are connected to pins A14 to A0 on the SRAM chip (all green wires).
 Pin A15 of the MENSCH is left unconnected.
 Pins 2 to 9 on the J3 connector of the MENSCH are D0 to D7 (the databus) and are connected to IO0 to IO7 of the SRAM chip (all purple wires).
-Since the SRAM chip is the only chip on the data/address bus, the /OE and /CE pins are connected directly to ground (grey wire and one black wire.. sorry about that, got lazy didn't want to cut another).
+Since the SRAM chip is the only chip on the data/address bus, the /OE and /CE pins of the SRAM chip are connected directly to ground (grey wire and one black wire).
 The /WE pin of the SRAM chip is hooked up to the WEB pin on the MENSCH board.
-The WEB pin isn't a part of the board's J3 or J4 connector, but instead is on the J2 connector which means either a wire needs to be soldered here or (as I did) a header pointed upward has to be soldered on.
-The WEB pin on my board is connected to /WE of the SRAM by a blue wire.
+The WEB pin isn't a part of the board's J3 or J4 connector, but instead is on the J2 connector which means either a wire needs to be soldered here or a header needs to be soldered on.
+The WEB pin on my circuit is connected to /WE of the SRAM by a blue wire.
 Clicking on the image will give a higher resolution image that should help show where the wires go.

 I would highly recommend hooking up an SRAM chip to this board.
 The first 512 bytes of RAM in the MENSCH board is pointed to by some of the interrupt vectors and could be used by the built in ROM monitor.